 - To advocate for national policies and resource allocations which promote and enable achievement of the goal of tuberculosis elimination in the United States

 Membership in NSTC is open to all physicians, nurse practitioners, and physician assistants.
-The annual dues are $100 for active members (those who are TB controllers at the local, state, or national level) or $55 for those who are not TB controllers.
+The annual dues are $150 for members who are TB controllers at the local, state, or national level or $80 for those who are not TB controllers.
 By joining NSTC, you will automatically become a member of NTCA, our parent organization.
 To join, see our Membership page.